MayaShenHongyu/VR-file-generator/READ.md

 ## Customize forms
-This app allows users customize two forms with JSON files: configuratoin file form (in configuration file builder) and object form (in scene builder).
-The file should be a JSON array containing form entry definitions.
+This app allows users customize two forms: configuratoin file form (used in configuration file builder) and object form (used in scene builder).
+A form can be customized with a JSON array containing form entry definitions.
 Each definition configures an entry in the form.

 Note: Before using this feature, you need to make sure you can describe the desired outcome: What should the form look like?
-What should the output JSON file look like?
-You should be able to hand write the output JSON files.
+What should the output file look like?
+You should be able to write out the output JSON files by hand.

 #### Form entry definition